 Improving retirement security for our nation’s seniors remains a top priority of mine, and ensuring the long-term stability of Social Security is paramount to this goal.
 For more than 80 years, Social Security has kept seniors out of poverty and provided basic living standards for the middle class.
 Instead of breaking our promise to seniors and future generations — as some in Congress have suggested — we should advance forward-looking reforms that strengthen the program and ensure all Americans can retire with dignity.
 That’s why I have joined my colleagues in introducing legislation to enhance Social Security benefits, increase annual cost-of-living adjustments (COLAs) and scrap the income contribution cap on the wealthy.
 I’m pleased to support this legislation as a member of the House Ways and Means Committee, which has jurisdiction over Social Security.

-And as a member of the House Budget Committee, I’m also working hard to protect federal funding for critical programs and services our seniors rely on.
+I’m also working hard to protect federal funding for critical programs and services our seniors rely on.
 President Trump’s draconian budget cuts would present enormous setbacks for the most vulnerable Americans.
 I strongly oppose the proposed reduction or elimination of funding for Meals on Wheels, affordable housing, Community Services Block Grants (CSBG) and other targeted investments in our seniors’ health and wellbeing.